Caron Wheeler

-Following the exit from the group in 1990, she released her debut solo album, UK Blak (1990), which contained hits "Livin' in the Light", "UK Blak", and "Don't Quit".
+Following her exit from the group in 1990, she released her debut solo album, UK Blak (1990), which contained hits "Livin' in the Light", "UK Blak", and "Don't Quit".
 She continued her solo career with the release of her second album, Beach of the War Goddess (1993).
 Wheeler reunited with Soul II Soul in 1994, but left in 1995 due to creative differences.
 Throughout her career, she has performed on and off with Soul II Soul but officially rejoined them in 2013.

 Described as a pioneer of the British soul scene, her musical repertoire is often characterized by themes of love, relationships, and empowerment, as well as black history.
 Her dynamic on-stage performances have led many critics to consider her one of the most effective singers in popular music.
 Throughout a career spanning 40 years, she has sold over 6 million records collectively as a solo artist and as a member of Soul II Soul.
-In June 2012, Wheeler was honored with the Heritage Award from Performing Right Society along with the members of Soul II Soul.
+In June 2012, Wheeler was honoured with the Heritage Award from Performing Right Society along with the members of Soul II Soul.

 Career

 1976–1983: Brown Sugar

 Wheeler was born in England to Jamaican parents, and raised briefly in Jamaica.
 When Caron was in high school, she and childhood friend Pauline Catlin began performing together for fun.
 Inspired by female groups The Shirelles and The Ronettes whom they hoped to emulate, they began performing together professionally.
 In 1976, Wheeler and Catlin eventually entered and won a singing competition at the Bali Hai nightclub in London.
 Catlin and Wheeler later added Carol Simms and the women began performing as Brown Sugar.

 In 1977, Brown Sugar released their major label debut song "I'm in Love with a Dreadlocks".
 The song was a massive hit with sound system owners and reggae lovers and went on to reach the top spot in the British reggae charts.
 Their self-titled album was scheduled to be released in 1977, but was shelved after the group disbanded due to the mistreatment by their recording label, Lover's Rock.
 In 1978, Caron reunited with Brown Sugar and embarked on a tour with Dennis Brown.
 Following the tour, the group released a series of singles: "Our Reggae Music", "Confession Hurts", "Dreaming of Zion", and "I am So Proud" in 1979.
-After releasing their final single "Go On Now" in 1983, the group disbanded to further pursue solo careers.
+After releasing their final single "Go on Now" in 1983, the group disbanded to further pursue solo careers.